myskynetio/dockerfile-centos/README.md

 ## ssh -p xxxx user@localhost

+# Docker integration with Nuage
-# In my example of integrating docker with Nuage after the VRS and docker-monitor has been deployed you can run the following command to link the container with the Nuage domain/zone and subnet.
+In my example of integrating docker with Nuage after the VRS and docker-monitor has been deployed you can run the following command to link the container with the Nuage domain/zone and subnet.

 docker build -t sirwin/ssh:centos7 .